chadgates/bots_build/README.md

 # The BOTS Dockerfile

+## Scope
+This is only for BOTS Version 3.2.
+For the forked version of BOTS-EDI (3.3), check the repository of that version for docker files: https://github.com/bots-edi/bots/tree/master/compose

 ## Introduction
 This dockerized version should provide a quick installable version of BOTS that runs "out of the box".